 Joseph Haydn composed over one hundred symphonies, of which the "Drum Roll" is probably the most famous, in addition to seventy string quartets and several operas.
 The oratorio "The Creation", the libretto which he brought with him from London, is one of the fine examples of his powers of artistic creation.
 Haydn died on 31 May 1809 in Vienna.

-Haydn Haus in Eisenstadt / Burgenland
+House of Joseph Haydn / Eisenstadt / Burgenland

 Joseph Haydn - A Star in the UK

 In 1790, Prince Nikolaus I died.
 His successor showed no interest in music and disbanded the orchestra and choir and granted Haydn an annual pension, releasing him into the international world of music.
 Mozart expressed reservations that Haydn didn't even speak English.
 Haydn's response: “My music is understood in all the world!”